The following post is from Kate of Modern Alternative Mama:

 This is a basic recipe I have used many times now for many different types of muffins — coffee cake/cinnamon, vanilla, chocolate, and now lemon poppy seed.
 It never fails.
 I’ve even made a few healthier “upgrades” to it, and I think it’s even better!
 Really you could make just about any type of muffin with this (adding fruit or nuts or whatever else you like), and it should come out perfect every time.
 It has for me!

 The muffins are light, tender, and fluffy — really more like a cake than muffins, but much lower in sugar.
 They basically melt in your mouth.
 It is the flour combination that makes them this way…my new favorite thing, and my baking tip to you!

 Healthier Baking Tip: Combine blanched almond flour and unbleached flour in equal amounts (sub for all unbleached in any recipe).
 The result is a protein-packed, lower-carb treat; and it also makes the treat lighter, fluffier, and softer.
+You can also substitute applesauce for oil.
 Your family won’t even know you made the change!

 - 1/2 c. butter, melted

 - 3/4 c. sucanat (could sub organic sugar)